JimmyJiang666/jimmyjiang666.github.io/_pages/about.md

 My education was in a global liberal arts school where I have studied in many places including Abu Dhabi, New York, Turkey, Bulgaria, Sri Lanka, etc. I have taken classes from various disciplines including Mathematics, Computer Sciences, Economy, Astronomy, Biology, Political Sciences, Arabic Language, Photography, etc.

 I have experiences in research at the intersection of mathematics and computer science.
-I am broadly interested in optimization, decision-making, matrix analysis, epidemiological modeling, operation research, machine learning, Lie (super)algebra, etc. Please refer to my [publications page](/publications/) for details.
+I am broadly interested in optimization, decision-making in healthcare, matrix analysis, causual inference, operations research, machine learning, Lie (super)algebra, etc. Please refer to my [publications page](/publications/) for details.

 For a recent resume, click [here](/assets/pdf/resume.pdf).